dcampoc/iterators/README.md

-# iterators
+# iterators and generators (Big data analysis)
-Examples of iterators and iterables are provided
+Examples of iterators, iterables and generators are provided